Deadline: June 30, 2021

 The winner will be awarded the GWCT Julian Gardner junior trophy – a sculpture of a leveret

 The top three winning photos from each section will be printed in our membership magazine Gamewise and featured on our website.
-The images will be judged by James Swyer (Press and Publications Manager), Joel Holt (Communications Officer) and Dr Jen Brewin (Writer and Research Specialist).
+The images will be judged by James Swyer (Press and Publications Manager), Kate Williams (Communications Officer) and Dr Jen Brewin (Writer and Research Specialist).